OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-13.md

 ## Numbers 13:15

-from the tribe of Gad, Geuel son of Machi.
+from the tribe of Gad, Geuel, the son of Machi.

 ## Numbers 13:16